Sommaire

 Habits for better sleep

 As you've understood, sleep becomes more fragile during perimenopause.
-But certain habits can really make a difference.
+But some habits can really make a difference.
 Here are our tips:

 -